Oregon travel photo inspiration

 8. Smith Rock State Park

 Near Bend, you will find Smith Rock State Park.
 It shows you just how diverse nature is in Oregon.
-You can easily move from coastline to forests to canyons.
+You can easily move from the coastline to the forests to the canyons.
 The Misery Ridge trail offers the best views of the park.
 On a clear day, you can spot both Mount Hood and the Cascades, a mountain range.

 Smith Rock State Park in Oregon